Palladium(II) acetate: Catalysis

 Pd(O2CCH3)2 is compatible with the electronic properties of aryl bromides, and unlike other methods of synthesis, this method does not require high pressure equipment.

 Precursor to other Pd compounds

 Palladium acetate is used to produce other palladium(II) compounds.
 For example, phenylpalladium acetate, used to isomerize allyl alcohols to aldehydes, is prepared by the following reaction:

-Hg(C6H5)(OAc) + Pd(OAc)2 → Pd(C6H5)(OAc) + Hg(OAc)2

 Palladium(II) acetate reacts with acetylacetone (the "acac" ligand) to produce Pd(acac)2.

+Herrmann's catalyst is made by reaction of palladium(II) acetate with tris(o-tolyl)phosphine.

 Light or heat reduce palladium acetate to give thin layers of palladium and can produce nanowires and colloids.